senalbulumulle/dotfiles/README.md

 # Branches

-Each branch is specified for different platforms for Senal's dotfiles.
+Each branch is specified for different platforms and OS's for Senal's dotfiles.